14mthalvorson/etf-screener/README.md

 vig	Vanguard Dividend Appreciation Index Fund ETF Shares	ETF	7.07%	10.14	21.59	57.00%	23.58%	-5.92%
 ```

 The sources for the financial data are listed in the spreadsheet linked at the top of the README.
 For the ETFs, the holdings are pulled from Marketwatch.
-Only the top 25 are listed so that is what I am using right now for the weighted medians.
-I've hardcoded a few (QQQ, SPY) that I use frequently beyond the top 25.
-It doesn't make much of a difference thankfully when calculating the weighted medians.
+Marketwatch only lists the top 25 holdings so that what most of the ETFs will use to analyze.
+I've hardcoded a few (QQQ, SPY, MOAT) beyond the top 25 that I use more frequently.
+This also helps during the times that Marketwatch is sometimes not available.
+I use a couple functions (clean tickers) in the utilities file to do this.
+Overall, it doesn't make much of a difference thankfully when calculating the weighted medians.

 ## Current Data Sources